 There are three big changes.
-First, there is going to be extra focus on behaviour.
-There will be a new “behaviour judgement” for a school, so you should know exactly what the behaviour of a school is like before going in (Ofsted currently lump behaviour with personal development and welfare when inspecting a school).
+First, there is going to be an extra focus on behaviour.
+There will be a new “behaviour judgement” for a school, so you should know exactly what the behaviour of a school is like before going in (Ofsted currently lumps behaviour with personal development and welfare when inspecting a school).
 Second, there is going to be a move away from data.
 What’s known as “internal performance data” will no longer be used as a benchmark for an Ofsted grade.
 Instead, there will be greater interest in the breadth and nature of the curriculum.
 Finally, teaching to the test will be discouraged and the off-rolling of students to be “investigated”.

 This raises the bigger question, does Ofsted matter at all to a supply teacher?
 The short answer, yes.

 The school curriculum, in line with the new emphasis on a broad and rich curriculum, may be adapted.
 This will be true for all key stages.
 This isn’t going to involve a reinvention of the wheel, but may result in fewer summative assessments.
 The arts in particular, might get a little more weighting.
 Breadth and variety is back on the menu.

 Supply teachers may notice a change in school culture.
 Ofsted helps set school culture.
 A focus on tests and outcomes is going to lead schools to focus on tests and outcomes.
 A move away from this might mean more freedom for a supply teacher.
 Lessons will be no less important, but we might not see the same fixation in test preparation and cramming.
 Whether you’re doing short or long-term supply work, you might be able to be a bit freer in lesson planning and delivery.